jhen0409/react-native-debugger/docs/debugger-integration.md

   global.FormData;
 ```

-Just requires attention:
+Warning:

 * It will break `NSExceptionDomains` for iOS, because `originalXMLHttpRequest` is from debugger worker (it will replace native request), so we should be clear about the difference in debug mode.
 * It can't inspect request like `Image` load, so if your Image source have set session, the session can't apply to `fetch` or `XHR`.

-If you want to inspect deeper network requests (Like request of `Image`), use tool like [Stetho](https://facebook.github.io/stetho) will be better.
+Also, if you want to inspect deeper network requests (Like request of `Image`), use tool like [Stetho](https://facebook.github.io/stetho) will be better.